 In the summer of 2010, the song “Ain’t Back Yet” by Kenny Chesney rose to #2 on the Country charts and was featured in the closing credits of Chesney’s movie, “Summertime in 3-D.” Later in 2010, Country crooner, Gary Allan released “Kiss Me When I’m Down” which became a top 40 song.
 In early 2011 Tompkins was back at the #1 spot on the Country charts with Chris Young’s single, “Voices.”

 In 2012, Kenny Chesney and Tim McGraw released their groundbreaking duet, “Feel Like A Rockstar” that Chris co-wrote.
 At the Country Music Awards later that year, it won Vocal Event of the Year.
 Also in 2012, Chris saw the success of two of his songs hitting #1 on the Country music charts with Luke Bryan’s “Drunk On You” and Carrie Underwood’s “Blown Away.”
 Tompkins also co-wrote “Sure Be Cool If You Did” by Blake Shelton, “Get Your Shine On” and “Round Here” by Florida Georgia Line, which each landed at the #1 position in 2013.

 At the 2013 Grammy Awards, Chris Tompkins took home another Grammy for Country Song of the Year with Underwood’s “Blown Away.”
 “One Of Those Nights” by Tim McGraw hit the #1 spot on Billboard in early 2013, making the song McGraw’s first #1 song on his new label, Big Machine Records.
-He currently has other singles with The Band Perry’s “Don’t Let Me Be Lonely” and Tyler Farr’s “Redneck Crazy.”
+In November of 2013, ASCAP Awarded his song “Drunk On You” as their Song of the Year.
+The two week #1 song, “Drunk On A Plane” by Dierks Bentley was also honored as one of NSAI’s Songs I Wished I’d Written at their awards in 2014.

-Chris has had his songs cut by Rascal Flatts, Dierks Bentley, Gary Allan, Blake Shelton, Nickelback, Martina McBride, Jimmy Buffett, and Hank Williams Jr. He has also co-written songs with Daughtry, Three Days Grace, Uncle Kracker, Boys Like Girls, Chuck Wicks, Jack Ingram, Kellie Pickler, Katherine McPhee and Hinder.
-To date, Chris has had nine songs top the charts at the #1 position.
+Chris has had his songs cut by Rascal Flatts, Gary Allan, Blake Shelton, Nickelback, Eli Young Band, Jimmy Buffett, and Hank Williams Jr. He has also co-written songs with Daughtry, Three Days Grace, Uncle Kracker, Kellie Pickler, Katherine McPhee and Hinder.
+To date, Chris has had fifteen songs top the charts at the #1 position.